Cisco Certification for Beginners

-This Cisco certification (Cisco Certified Network Associate) will be a prerequisite to all other specialised Cisco certifications and, therefore, further study through Cisco will see you needing to gain your CCNA first.
+This Cisco CCNA (Cisco Certified Network Associate) certification will be a prerequisite to all other specialised Cisco certifications and, therefore, further study through Cisco will see you needing to gain your CCNA first.

 There are two different options when looking to achieve your CCNA.
 The first is by passing the CCNA 640-802 exam alone.
 Your second option is to pass two separate exams named ICND1 640-822 and ICND2 640-816.
 During the exam(s) you will be asked to demonstrate the skills and knowledge required to install, operate and troubleshoot a small to medium sized enterprise network.

 The topics covered during these exams include the following:

 - Network types

 - TCP/IP and OSI models

 - IP addressing